 Julie is a Duluth-area native who comes to CSS after 30 years as the Program Manager at the Duluth Family Medicine Residency Program in Duluth, Minn.
 Her skills include curriculum development, budget management, student and faculty recruitment and accreditation processes.
 She has successfully raised two children and two naughty, but adorable little dogs!
-Julie enjoys traveling, reading, movies and all types of sports..
+Julie enjoys traveling, reading, movies and all types of sports.